ASSERT-KTH/sorald/README.md

                                being thrown
                              S4973: Strings and Boxed types should be compared using "equals()"
+      --source=<source>      The path to the file or folder to be analyzed and possibly repaired.
       --stats-output-file=<statsOutputFile>
                              Path to a file to store execution statistics in (in JSON format).
 If left unspecified, Sorald